thiennp/frontend-mastery-hub/levels/38/README.md

-# Level 38: Angular SSR & PWA
+# Level 38: Angular Performance

 ## Overview
-This level focuses on angular ssr & pwa and provides comprehensive learning materials, examples, and projects.
+This level focuses on angular performance and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of angular ssr & pwa
+- Understand the core concepts of angular performance
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns